WEBSITES RELATED TO CAPE HORN

 A shanty on the rounding of Cape Horn

-A cruise such as one with this company won't qualify you for membership of the IACH, but would enable you to see why the Horn is so talked about.
+Cruises around and visits to Cape Horn such as these won't qualify you for membership of the IACH, but would enable you to see why the Horn is so talked about.

 Sail Training International organises and manages the annual series of races for sail training Tall Ships in European waters.